 Change in Status Event Major Medical Dental and Vision Health Care Spending Account (HCSA) Dependent Care Spending Account (DCSA) Employee Group Life, AD&D and Disability Coverage b.
 Commencement of Employment by Spouse or Dependent or Other Employment Event Triggering Eligibility Under Their Employer's Plan Employee may revoke or decrease election as to Employee's, Spouse's, or Dependent's coverage if Employee, Spouse or Dependent is added to Spouse's or Dependent's coverage; coverage option (e.g., HMO to PPO) change may be made.
 Same as previous column.
 Employee may apparently decrease or cease HCSA election if gains eligibility for health coverage under Spouse's or Dependent's plan.
 Employee may make or increase election to reflect new eligibility (e.g., if Spouse previously did not work).
 Employee may revoke election as to Dependent's coverage if Dependent is added to Spouse's plan.
 Employee may enroll, increase, decrease or cease coverage even when Spouse's or Dependent's eligibility is not impacted.
-2. Termination of Empl loyment by Employee, S pouse, or Dependent (or Other Change in Employment-Status) T hat Causes Loss of Eligibility a.
+2. Termination of Emp oyment by Employee, Spouse, or Dependen t (or Other Change i n Employment-Status) That Causes Loss of Eligibility a.
 Termination of Employee's Employment or Employee may revoke or decrease election for Employee, Spouse Same as previous column.
 Same as previous column.
 Employee may revoke or decrease election to reflect loss of Employee may enroll, increase, decrease or cease Other Change in Employment Status (e.g., unpaid leave, FT to PT, strike, salaried to hourly, etc.) Resulting in a Loss of Eligibility or Dependents who lose eligibility under the plan.
 In addition, other previously eligible Dependents may also be enrolled under "tag-along" rule.
-Coverage option eligibility. coverage even when eligibility is not affected. i.
-Termination (HMO to PPO) change may be made.
-Prior elections at Same as previous Same as previous Same as previous Same as previous and Rehire Within 30 Days termination are reinstated unless another event has occurred that allows a change (as an alternative, Employer may prohibit participation until next plan year). column. column. column. column. ii.
+Coverage option eligibility. coverage even when eligibility is not affected.
+Loss of Engineery (HMO to PPO) change may be made. i.
+Termination and Rehire Within 30 Days Prior elections at termination are reinstated unless another event has occurred that allows a change (as an alternative, Employer may prohibit participation until next plan year).
+Same as previous column.
+Same as previous column.
+Same as previous column.
+Same as previous column. ii.
 Termination and Rehire After 30 Days Employee may make new elections.
 Same as previous column.
 Same as previous column.
 Same as previous column.
 Same as previous column. b.
 Termination of Spouse's or Dependent's Employment (or other change in employment status resulting in a loss of eligibility under their Employer's plan) Employee may enroll or increase election for Employee, Spouse or Dependents who lose eligibility under Spouse's or Dependent's Employer's Plan.
-In addition, other previously eligible Dependents may also be enrolled under Same as previous column (Note: HIPAA special enrollment rights likely do not apply).
+In addition, other previously eligible Dependents may also be enrolled under "tag-along" rule.
+Same as previous column (Note: HIPAA special enrollment rights likely do not apply).
 Employee may enroll or increase HCSA election if Spouse or Dependent loses eligibility for health coverage (Note: HIPAA special enrollment rights likely do not apply).
 Employee may enroll or increase if Spouse or Dependent loses eligibility for DCSA.
 Employee may decrease or cease DCSA election if Spouse's loss of employment renders Dependents ineligible.
 Employee may enroll, increase, decrease or cease even when eligibility is not affected.